Dashboard

 Build configurable grids of charts and KPI cards over your inspection data, with AI-assisted setup and per-widget configuration.

-Dashboards are configurable grids of data widgets that visualize your inspection activity, so you can watch scores, findings, and corrective actions trend over time without exporting anything.
-Each widget queries one dataset (inspections, findings, corrective actions, answers, or notices) and renders as a chart, KPI card, table, or list.
+Dashboards are configurable grids of data widgets that visualize your inspection activity, so you can watch scores, findings, corrective actions, and working time trend over time without exporting anything.
+Each widget queries one dataset (inspections, findings, corrective actions, answers, group entries, durations, or notices) and renders as a chart, KPI card, table, or list.
 Filters you set at the top of the page apply to every widget at once, so you can scope the whole board to a location, a date range, a client account, or a specific template in one move.

 Create your first dashboard